tombosmansibm/custom_isam_collection/README.md

 Update the version as well, when you make larger changes.

+### Add your roles and playbooks
+At this point, the actual work begins.
+Playbooks go in a "playbooks" directory, Roles go in the "roles" directory.

+Since this is an enhancement of the ibm.isam collection, you can start from there and copy the roles as starting point for new roles  or to enhance them.

 ### Push to git
 You should push your collection to your Github repository (Git, Gitlab, Bitbucket, .... ), to make it available.